 Sometimes, the best thing to do after a car accident is to settle out of court.
 It usually resolves your case faster, and it avoids the expense of a trial.
 However, while settling may be an option, is it always the best choice?
-How do car accident settlements work?
-If you have asked yourself these questions, then it is time to learn the basics of car accident settlements and to get help immediately from “The Law Guys” at Kelly & Associates, Injury Lawyers.
+How do car accident settlements work.?
+If you have asked yourself these questions, then it is time to learn the basics of car accident settlements and to get help immediately from “The Law Guys” at Michael Kelly, Injury Lawyers.

 If you have been injured in an auto accident, you want an aggressive trial lawyer who will go the extra mile for you.
 Attorney Michael D. Kelly ranks among the “Top 40 Under 40” by the National Trial Lawyers Association.
 He has what it takes to effectively handle your insurance claim.